Fratton Park

 On 26 July 1948, Fratton Park hosted a Netherlands vs Ireland first-round football game in the 1948 London Olympics, one of only two grounds outside London to host matches in the Olympic football tournament.
 The game at Fratton Park was attended by a crowd of 8,000, with a 3–1 win to the Netherlands.

 On 22 February 1956, Fratton Park became the first English football ground to stage an evening Football League match under artificial light, against Newcastle United.
-The original floodlights, positioned at opposite ends on top of Fratton Park's South Stand and North Stand roofs, were replaced in 1962 by floodlight tower pylons in the four corners of the ground.
+The original 1956 floodlights, positioned at opposite ends on top of Fratton Park's South Stand and North Stand roofs, were replaced in 1962 by floodlight tower pylons in the four corners of the ground.

-Fratton Park's four corner floodlight towers, erected in 1962, became well known in Portsmouth - and also acted as a useful landmark for visiting away supporters.
+Fratton Park's four corner floodlight towers, erected in 1962, became well known in Portsmouth and also acted as a useful landmark for visiting away supporters.
 Since 2015, the four towers were gradually replaced by modern roof-level lights.
-One surviving floodlight tower - from the north-west corner - was renovated and relocated to Fratton Park's main car park on 15 July 2019 for preservation, albeit without its lighting lamps which were not required and removed.
+One surviving floodlight tower, from the north-west corner, was renovated and relocated to Fratton Park's main car park on 15 July 2019 for preservation, albeit without its lighting lamps, which were not required and removed.
 The preserved floodlight tower now also acts as a telecommunications antenna tower.

 Fratton Park was used as part of the 70-day long London 2012 Olympic Torch Relay route.
 The Day 59 relay route began on 16 July 2012, with Portsmouth F.C. steward and D-Day veteran John Jenkins as runner number 001, carrying the Olympic flame onto Fratton Park pitch.
 The Day 59 torch relay route then set off from Fratton Park, through Portsmouth and eastwards to Brighton & Hove.

-Fratton Park is affectionately nicknamed "The Old Girl" by Portsmouth supporters, and has a reputation for high attendances and a powerful atmosphere, similar to that of larger capacity stadia.
-Since the introduction of all-seated stadia policy in 1996, Fratton Park's maximum capacity has been reduced to 20,899.
+Fratton Park is affectionately nicknamed "The Old Girl" by Portsmouth supporters or "Fortress Fratton" or "PO4" (an abbreviation of Fratton Park's PO4 8RA postal code) by the broadcast media and has a reputation for high attendances and a powerful atmosphere, similar to that of larger capacity stadia.
+Fratton Park's maximum capacity has been reduced to 20,867 since it became an all-seater ground in 1996.
+Several relocations plans proposed during the 1990s and 2000s failed to materialise.